-- 1. The Schedules of New Zealand and the European Union set out, under Article X.10 [Non-conforming measures] or Article X.18 [Non-conforming measures], the entries made by New Zealand and the European Union with respect to existing, or more restrictive or new measures that do not conform with obligations imposed by: - (a) Article X.5 [Market access] or X.14 [Market Access]; - (b) Article X.15 [Local presence]; - (c) Article X.6 [National treatment] or X.16 [National treatment]; - (d) Article X.7 [Most favoured nation treatment] or X.17 [Most favoured nation treatment]; - (e) Article X.8 [Senior management and boards of directors]; or - (f) Article X.9 [Performance requirements]. - 2.
-The reservations of a Party are without prejudice to the rights and obligations of the Parties under GATS. - 3.
-Each entry sets out the following elements: - (a) "sector" refers to the general sector in which the entry is made;
+1. The Schedules of New Zealand and the European Union set out, under Articles X.10 [Non-conforming measures] and X.18 [Non-conforming measures], the existing measures of New Zealand and the European Union that do not conform with obligations imposed by:

+(a) Article X.5 [Market access] or X.14 [Market access];

+(b) Article X.15 [Local presence];

+(c) Article X.6[National treatment] or X.16 [National treatment];

+(d) Article X.7 [Most favoured nation treatment] or X.17 [Most favoured nation treatment];

+(e) Article X.8 [Senior management and boards of directors]; or

+(f) Article X.9 [Performance requirements].

+2. The reservations of a Party are without prejudice to the rights and obligations of the Parties under GATS.

+3. Each entry sets out the following elements:

+(a) "sector" refers to the general sector in which the entry is made;

+(b) "sub-sector" refers to the specific sector in which the entry is made;

+(c) "industry classification" refers, where applicable, to the activity covered by the entry according to the CPC, ISIC Rev. 3.1, or as expressly otherwise described in that entry;

+- (d) "obligations concerned" specifies the obligation referred to in paragraph 1 for which an entry is made; - (e) "level of government" indicates the level of government maintaining the listed measure; - (f) "measures" identifies the laws, regulations or other measures for which the entry is made.
+A "measure" cited in the "measures" element: - (i) means the measure as amended, continued or renewed as of the date of entry into force of this Agreement; - (ii) includes any subordinate measure adopted or maintained under the authority of and consistent with the measure; and - (iii) in respect of the Schedule of the European Union, includes any laws, regulations or other measures which implement a directive at Member State level; and - (g) "description" sets out the non-conforming aspects of the existing measure for which the entry is made.

-- (b) "sub-sector" refers to the specific sector in which the entry is made; - (c) "industry classification" refers, where applicable, to the activity covered by the entry according to the CPC, ISIC rev 3.1, or as expressly otherwise described in that entry; - (d) "obligations concerned" specifies the obligation referred to in paragraph 1 for which an entry is made; - (e) "description" sets out the scope of the sector, sub-sector or activities covered by the entry; and - (f) "existing measures" identifies, for transparency purposes, existing measures that apply to the sector, sub-sector or activities covered by the entry. - 4.
-In the interpretation of an entry, all elements of the entry shall be considered.
-Where an inconsistency arises in relation to the interpretation of an entry, the "description" element of the entry shall prevail. - 5.
-For the purposes of the Schedules of New Zealand and the European Union: - (a) "ISIC Rev. 3.1" means the International Standard Industrial Classification of All Economic Activities as set out in Statistical Office of the United Nations, Statistical Papers, Series M, No.4, ISIC Rev. 3.1, 2002; - "CPC" means the Provisional Central Product Classification (Statistical Papers, Series M No. 77, Department of International Economic and Social Affairs, Statistical Office of the United Nations, New York, 1991). - 6.
-For the purposes of the Schedules of New Zealand and the European Union, an entry for a requirement to have a local presence in the territory of the European Union or New Zealand is made against article X.15 [Local presence], and not against Article X.14 [Market access] or X.16 [National treatment].
-Furthermore, such a requirement is not made as a reservation against Article X.6 [National treatment].
+4. In the interpretation of an entry, all elements of the entry shall be considered.
+An entry shall be interpreted in the light of the relevant obligations of the Sections or Sub-Sections against which the entry is made.
+In the event of an inconsistency between the "measures" element and the other elements of an entry, the "measures" element shall prevail.

+5. For the purposes of the Schedules of New Zealand and the European Union:

+- "ISIC Rev. 3.1" means the International Standard Industrial Classification of All Economic Activities as set out in Statistical Office of the United Nations, Statistical Papers, Series M, No.4, ISIC Rev. 3.1, 2002; - (b) "CPC" means the Provisional Central Product Classification (Statistical Papers, Series

+M No. 77, Department of International Economic and Social Affairs, Statistical Office of the United Nations, New York, 1991).

+6. For the purposes of the Schedules of New Zealand and the European Union, an entry for a requirement to have a local presence in the territory of the European Union or New Zealand is made against article X.15 [Local presence], and not against Article X.14 [Market access] or X.16 [National treatment].
+Furthermore, such a requirement is not made as an entry against Article X.56 [National treatment].